armory/documentation/_spinnaker/terraform_integration.md

       For the `backendArtifact` and other artifacts, you can replace `github/file` with some other artifact type.
 For example, if you're using the BitBucket artifact provider, specify `bitbucket/file` and the corresponding artifact account.

 ### Custom Plugins

-This feature requires Armory Spinnaker 2.5.2 or later.

 The Terraform Integration supports the use of custom Terraform providers and plugins.
 The Terraform Integration downloads the plugins and injects them into each stage dynamically as needed to ensure the Terraform code can run.